-Modern day camping has entered a new Booming era.
+Modern-day camping has entered a new Booming era.
 No need for an academic researcher to spend a semester proving it.
 Just grab some popcorn, head onto Instagram or Pinterest, and watch the battle of adventurers take place.
 The Internet pitfall in search of the ultimate nomadic lifestyle is endless.
 The adventuring lifestyle trend is growing, and the marketed mobile accommodations are multiplying.
-Teardrop campers, ultralight tents, camperized vans, pop-top campers and RVs are all gaining popularity and feeding one dream: TRAVEL FREEDOM.
+Teardrop campers, ultralight tents, computerized vans, pop-top campers, and RVs are all gaining popularity and feeding one dream: TRAVEL FREEDOM.

-I’ve always been fan of camper vans.
-I looked at Westfalias, Sprinter vans and Delicas with envy for many years, and I even used to own a Chevy Astro for a few happy years of ski-bumming, crashing in empty parking lots or on the side of the road, eating oatmeal and granola by the open backdoor to refuel before my next adventure (Good ol’ days).
-Here’s what I’ve found about Vans: the two major advantages of Vanlife: Anywhere you park it becomes a potential discrete campsite for the night.
-Also, if the weather goes south during your trip well… You’re still much happier inside it after a few nights than you’d be in a soaked up tent.
+I’ve always been a fan of camper vans.
+I looked at Westfalias, Sprinter vans, and Delicas with envy for many years, and I even used to own a Chevy Astro for a few happy years of ski-bumming, crashing in empty parking lots or on the side of the road, eating oatmeal and granola by the open backdoor to refuel before my next adventure (Good ol’ days).
+Here are what I’ve found about Vans: the two major advantages of Vanlife: Anywhere you park it becomes a potential discrete campsite for the night.
+Also, if the weather goes south during your trip well… You’re still much happier inside it after a few nights than you’d be in a soaked-up tent.

 While Vanlife is very seductive, I’ve come to realize that it comes with a few drawbacks:

 - Initial Cost: $$ Unless you are looking for an old beater on Craigslist, a new or used camper van in great condition costs a pretty penny.
 If you buy a cheap van, get ready to get your elbows greased up.
 Comprising a Van is also a costly endeavor, both on resources and time.